Obadah24/mini-projects-1/README.md

 ### in brief about the mini project

-This mini project i used both of useState and UsEffect Hooks to know what is the next Day ?
+This mini project i used both of useState and UseEffect Hooks to know what is the next Day ?

 # Getting Started with Create React App